What is Learning Support Funding and how does it work?

-The rules state: “This can include apprentices who have not previously had a learning difficulty or disability identified, but in relation to whom the main provider has identified a learning difficulty or disability […].”
-(ESFA, 2021)
+The rules also state: “[T]his can include an apprentice who has not previously had a learning difficulty or disability identified, but in relation to whom the provider has identified a learning difficulty or disability […].”
+(ESFA, 2023)

 This means that learners do not require a formal diagnosis to receive support.

-If an initial discussion with a learner reveals that they previously received support at school, written notes of this discussion can count as evidence of an identified need.
+If a discussion with a learner reveals that they previously received support at school, written notes of this discussion can count towards evidence of an identified need.

 But often learners have hidden learning needs that they may be completely unaware of, and it can be hard to identify these needs.